CALCIUM OXALATE UROLITHIASIS IN A

 Urinalysis is also necessary.
 There is no

-guarantee that urinary stones will not be
+guarantee that urinary stones will not

-formed again.
+be formed again.
 Unlike struvite (triple

-phosphate) urinary stones
+phosphate) urinary stones which form in

-which form in the presence of alkaline urine
+the presence of alkaline urine and

-and bacteria, calcium oxalate crystallisation is not related to the
+bacteria, calcium oxalate crystallisation is

-alkalinity of urine and therefore
+not related to the alkalinity of urine

-acidification of the urine in this case is
+and therefore acidification of the urine in

-report, the dog's urine was acidic actually.
+blood test report, the dog's urine was

-Will the special Hills' urinary stone prescription diet to
+Will the special Hills' urinary stone

-work?
-One veterinary book doubts this will
+book doubts this will help.

 The owner feeds home-cooked food, so the